anyaschukin/OverRide/level07/README.md

 1) find table index of EIP (answer is 114)
 2) index 114 is protected.
 Need to use maxint overflow to access
 3) find the address of bin/sh
+4) exploit by inputting malicious number + index to running program